Scientific: Yucca gloriosa

 Watering: Only moderately drought tolerant, wet soil conditions produce black necrotic spots on leaves.

-Pruning: Remove old leaves.
-Occasionally, 'skin' pruned like some clumping palm.
+Pruning: Remove old senescent leaves.
+Occasionally, comically 'skin' pruned like some clumping palm.

 Propagation: Seed, though stem cutting root fast by merely sticking a large stem segment into the ground outdoors.

-Additional comments: This is a mesic yucca that often looks yellow and chlorotic in Phoenix because it's planted in full sun and/or mixed into a xeric planting theme.
+Additional comments: In Phoenix, Spanish dagger is a mesic yucca (native to a high rainfall southeastern United States climate) that often looks yellow and chlorotic in Phoenix when planted in full sun and/or mixed into a xeric low water planting theme.